Freddie Freeman Player Props: Dodgers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 5.80 team ERA that ranks last across all league pitching staffs.
+- The Athletics' 5.81 team ERA ranks last across all MLB pitching staffs.

-- Athletics pitchers combine to surrender the third-most home runs in baseball (148 total, 1.4 per game).
+- Athletics pitchers combine to allow the third-most home runs in baseball (149 total, 1.4 per game).

+- Harris gets the start for the Athletics, his sixth of the season.
+He is 2-5 with a 6.07 ERA and 49 strikeouts through 56 1/3 innings pitched.

-- His last appearance was in relief on Wednesday when the lefty tossed 4 2/3 innings against the San Francisco Giants, surrendering no earned runs while allowing only one hit.
+- In his most recent appearance -- out of the bullpen on Thursday -- the lefty tossed 3 1/3 innings against the San Francisco Giants, giving up two earned runs while surrendering two hits.

-- In 24 games this season, the 25-year-old has a 6.38 ERA and 8.9 strikeouts per nine innings, while giving up a batting average of .295 to opposing batters.
+- The 26-year-old has a 6.07 ERA and 7.8 strikeouts per nine innings in 12 games this season, while allowing a batting average of .249 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.